 How should this medicine be used?

-Ticagrelor comes as a tablet to take by mouth.
-It is usually taken with or without food two times a day.
-Take ticagrelor at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ticagrelor exactly as directed.
+Ask your doctor or pharmacist to explain any part you do not understand.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Ticagrelor will help prevent serious problems with your heart and blood vessels only as long as you take the medication.
 Continue to take ticagrelor even if you feel well.
 Do not stop taking ticagrelor without talking to your doctor.
 If you stop taking ticagrelor, there is a higher risk that you may have a heart attack or stroke.
 If you have a stent, there is also a higher risk that you could develop a blood clot in the stent if you stop taking ticagrelor too soon.